 What is a matching gift program?

-Through a matching gift program, a business will financially match donations that their employees make to nonprofit organizations, typically at a 1:1 ratio.
+Through a matching gift program, a business will financially match donations that their employees make to eligible nonprofits.
+The most common match ratio is 1:1, but your company’s match ratio could be anywhere from 0.5:1 to 4:1 depending on your budget.

 What are the benefits of starting a matching gift program?